croct-tech/cache-js/docs/README.md

 The `set` method accepts a key and a value and sets the corresponding value in the cache, overriding any previous entry present in the cache regardless of whether it was set manually or automatically.

+Normally you won't need to use this method to cache a value on a read operation.
+You can count on the cache itself to save the value automatically when it uses the loader.
+This way you can define the strategy for caching in the wiring of the application.
+You can also not wire an auto-save strategy and have the cache only return values cached manually.

-See an example of a manually cached repository [here](examples/src/3_manualCaching.ts) using this interface.
+See an example of a manually cached repository [here](examples/src/3_manualCaching.ts) using this method.

 # Implementations